Configuring Excel templates

 Dynamic content exists of the parts of a document that get filled in later and different for each document.
-In the image below, the dynamic content was automatically added to the Excel template by using JungleDocs 365.
+In the image below, the dynamic content was automatically added to the Excel template by using JungleDocs for Office 365.

 How to add dynamic content to a static Excel template?

 To let JungleDocs for Office 365 add dynamic content into a static Excel template you will need to add content